The Cosmic Axis: Understanding Yggdrasil in Norse Mythology

 Origins and Description of the World Tree

 The oldest surviving accounts of Yggdrasil come from the Poetic Edda and the Prose Edda, compiled in the 13th century but drawing on much older oral traditions.
-According to these sources, Yggdrasil is a gigantic ash tree (Fraxinus excelsior), though some scholars debate whether it might have originally been a yew, given the yew’s association with death and eternity in Norse burials.
-The tree is evergreen, its leaves described as shining and eternal.
+According to these sources, Yggdrasil is a gigantic tree that is evergreen, its leaves described as shining and eternal.
 It stands at the geographic center of the cosmos, over the Well of Urd, where the gods hold their daily assemblies.
+The tree is so immense that its branches spread across all nine worlds, and its roots extend into three distinct realms.

 Three great roots support Yggdrasil, each extending into a different realm.
 One root reaches into Asgard, the home of the Aesir gods, where it is watered by the sacred spring of Urd.
 The second root goes into Jotunheim, the land of giants, where it is nourished by the spring of Mimir, the well of wisdom.
 The third root stretches into Niflheim, the cold and misty world, where it is gnawed by the dragon Nidhogg and sustained by the spring Hvergelmir, the source of many rivers.
 These three roots symbolically tie together the divine, the chaotic, and the underworld — the fundamental poles of Norse existence.